YunYeoHyang/jmyp-parent/README.md

   the 9th pushing , add a new model - jmyp_web_order .
 With two function , like showing all of the address of user , and the another is adding order , return "payFor" page.

+   # 2019.01.02 #
+   the 10th pushing , add a new function , now you can pay for goods with WeChatPay and also get your payInformation ，check your payStatus.